Sphere10/Hydrogen/docs/Blockchain/AMS.md

 The `VerMerkleProof` term ensures that the OTS key used by the signature was committed to by the public key and the `VerOTSSig` term verifies the OTS signature verifies to that OTS key.
 With these two steps, the verifier has determined the AMS signature contains a valid OTS signature and that the OTS public key in the signature was committed to by the AMS public key.
 Since only the bearer of the AMS private key can know the OTS private key, it follows the AMS signature was signed by the bearer of the AMS private key.

-**NOTE** that the Merkle tree scheme[^4] employed in VelocityNET does not require that proofs contain left/right flags for evaluation.
-Instead they are implicit and inferred from index of the leaf-node and the cardinality of the set of leaf nodes.
-Merkle "existence proof" only ever contain the minimal set of parent-node hashes required to evaluate the proof.
+**NOTE** it is desirable that the merkle-tree construction employed within AMS should not require existence proofs to contain direction flags when traversing the tree.
+Instead these directions ought to be implicit and inferred from the index of the leaf-node being traversed from and the cardinality of the set of leaf nodes.
+Merkle "existence proof" should only ever contain the minimal set of parent-node hashes required to evaluate the proof.

 ## References

 [^1]: Ralph Merkle.
 "Secrecy, authentication and public key systems / A certified digital signature".
 Ph.D. dissertation, Dept. of Electrical Engineering, Stanford University, 1979.
 Url: http://www.merkle.com/papers/Certified1979.pdf

 [^2]: IRTF.
 "XMSS: eXtended Merkle Signature Scheme".
 Accessed: 2020-07-01, URL: https://tools.ietf.org/html/rfc8391

-[^3]: VelocityNET Project.
-"Velocity Network: P2P Liberty Platform".
-Accessed: 2020-07-01, URL: https://velocitynet.io

-[^4]: Schoenfeld, H.  "Enhanced Merkle-Trees" .
-URL: TODO